 With dense private gardens shielding your villa from the beach and surrounding paths, you’ll feel completely at ease as lunch is served in your shady dining pavilion.

-Covering 208 sq. metres, the eight Luxury Villas have a temperature-controlled swimming pool, a garden and an enclosed courtyard with an outdoor rain shower and lounge beds.
-‘Sala’ pavilions, for dining or relaxation, stand in the garden, while the interior accommodation includes a large bedroom, bathroom and a separate dressing room with a walk-in closet and dressing table.
+Covering 208m², the eight Luxury Villas have a temperature-controlled swimming pool, garden and enclosed courtyard with outdoor rain shower and lounge beds.
+‘Sala’ pavilions, for dining or relaxation, stand in the garden, while the interior accommodation includes a large bedroom with kings size bed, bathroom and a separate dressing room with walk-in closet and dressing table.
+2 extra twin beds can also be accommodated.

 The large living room adds an elegant extra dimension to the Luxury Suite Villas.
-Bringing the total space up to 376 sq. metres, the living room gives the Villas a sense of bright and airy spaciousness.
+Bringing the total space up to 376m², the living room gives the villa a sense of bright and airy spaciousness.

-The five Luxury Suite Villas have a 54 sq. metre temperature-controlled swimming pool, a private garden and an enclosed courtyard with an outdoor rain shower and lounge beds.
-‘Sala’ pavilions, for dining or relaxation, stand in the garden, while the interior accommodation includes a living room, bedroom, bathroom and a separate dressing room with a walk-in closet and dressing table.
+The five Luxury Suite Villas have a 54m² temperature-controlled swimming pool, private garden and enclosed courtyard with outdoor rain shower and lounge beds.
+‘Sala’ pavilions, for dining or relaxation, stand in the garden, while the interior accommodation includes a living room, bedroom with king size bed, bathroom and a separate dressing room with walk-in closet and dressing table.
+2 extra twin beds can also be accommodated.

-With two bedrooms, two bathrooms with separate dressing rooms and a large living room, these Villas are ideal for a family or friends.
-The vast interior and exterior space gives family members or friends the freedom to spend time together or apart.
+With two bedrooms with king size beds, two bathrooms with separate dressing rooms and a large living room, these villas are ideal for a family or group of friends.
+The Villa can also accommodate 5 extra beds.
+The vast interior and exterior space gives guests the freedom to spend time together or apart.
 Meals can be taken in the large dining area or al fresco in one of the ‘Sala’ garden pavilions.

-The three Villas have a 54 sq. m. temperature-controlled swimming pool with built-in Jacuzzi, a private garden and an enclosed courtyard with lounge beds.
+The three villas have a 54m² temperature-controlled swimming pool with built-in Jacuzzi, private garden and enclosed courtyard with lounge beds.
 The outdoor rain shower offers the opportunity to shower beneath the sky and the palms in blissful seclusion.

 Offering unrivalled space and unsurpassed privacy, the Shanti Villa is the ultimate blissful retreat.
-This stylish sanctuary, with phenomenal views across the bay, suits the most discerning guests, who wish to reside in privileged splendor with personal, discrete service.
-Covering a massive 800 sq. metres, this villa is the most prestigious guest accommodation on the Island of Mauritius.
+This stylish sanctuary, with phenomenal views across the bay, suits the most discerning guests, who wish to reside in privileged splendour with personal, discrete service.
+Covering a massive 800m², this villa is the most prestigious guest accommodation on the island of Mauritius.

 Half-hidden amidst lush landscaped gardens, the villa has a private swimming pool with built-in Jacuzzi, ‘Sala’ dining pavilions and an outdoor rain shower in an enclosed courtyard.
-The interior accommodation includes a living room, two bedrooms, a butler’s room and three bathrooms.
+The interior accommodation includes a living room, two bedrooms with king size beds, a butler’s room (which can be used to accommodate two extra adults if needed) and three bathrooms.
+The villa can also accommodate 5 extra beds.

-A weekly activities programme, crammed with fun-filled pursuits, such as flower making, kids yoga, face painting and musical games ensure that younger guests are entertained during their stay.
-In addition, field trips are arranged to the nearby Crocodile park and Casela bird sanctuary.
+A weekly activities program, crammed with fun-filled pursuits, such as flower making, kids yoga, face painting and musical games ensure that younger guests are entertained during their stay.
+In addition, field trips are arranged to the nearby crocodile park and Casela bird sanctuary.

-The facilities at Shanti Maurice are very good and include two floodlit tennis courts, together with complimentary tennis initiation and coaching available.
-There are a range of restaurants and bars to chose, car hire and excursions, as well as a delightful boutique selling a range of local and international goodies.
-The resort offers WiFi connectivity in public areas and broadband internet access in all rooms, The well stocked library is the ideal place to unwind, alternatively, feel free to browse the internet with two state-of-the-art iMac desktop computers offering printing facilities, or avail yourself of a selection of international newspapers and magazines.
-There is also fitness centre including yoga and glorious Nira spa.
+The facilities at Shanti Maurice are very good and include two floodlit tennis courts, together with complimentary tennis initiation and coaching.
+There are a range of restaurants and bars to chose from, car hire and excursions, as well as a delightful boutique selling a range of local and international goodies.
+The resort offers WiFi connectivity in public areas and broadband internet access in all rooms.
+The well stocked library is the ideal place to unwind, alternatively feel free to browse the internet with two state-of-the-art iMac desktop computers offering printing facilities, or avail yourself of a selection of international newspapers and magazines.
+There is also a fitness center including yoga and the glorious Nira Spa (children under 16 are not allowed in the spa).

-Shanti Murice resort offers non-motorised water sports including pedalos, kayaks, snorkelling and windsurfing.
+Shanti Maurice resort offers non-d water sports including pedalos, kayaks, zayaks, snorkeling and windsurfing.
 Deep sea fishing, scuba diving and water skiing are available on request and are located off the property.
-There are group tennis lessons on two flood lit courts, morning yoga sessions, evening meditation, pranayama, Ayurveda lectures, cooking classes and fitness centre.
+There are group tennis lessons on two floodlit courts, morning yoga sessions, evening meditation, pranayama breathing classes, Ayurveda lectures, cooking classes and fitness center.
 Tennis coaching and golf are available at the Bel Ombre estate.

 Mauritius enjoys a typically tropical climate with year-round heat, although the southeast trade winds help it never to feel too muggy.
 The summer months are from December to April, when it can nevertheless be extremely humid, and the winter, such as it is, runs from May to November, and is cooler and drier.